• Mattress Guides

 In a master bedroom that measures 14 by 16 feet, one twin bed will not fill the space completely.
 In this case, it may be best to opt for two twin size beds.

-For the most part, twin mattress sizes are fairly standard in their dimensions.
+For the most part, a twin mattress size is fairly standard in its dimensions.
 You may come across mattresses labeled as “small singles,” but it is important to note that singles are 8 inches narrower than a true twin bed.

 The only other variation you may come across is a twin XL.
 Below, we outline the differences between twin XL and twin, so you can determine which is right for you.